CompSciFutures/APMonitor/README.md

 - Statping
 - UptimeRobot

-APMonitor is simple, elegant and lightweight and comes from a reliable line of heritage so you can spin it up fast as a 2nd opinion monitoring tool.
-If you want something more sophisticated thats less focused on realtime programming, take a look at those very capable alternatives.
+APMonitor is simple, minimalist, elegant and lightweight and comes from a reliable line of heritage so you can spin it up fast as a 2nd opinion monitoring tool.
+If you want something more sophisticated that's less focused on realtime programming, take a look at those very capable alternatives.

 # Recommended configuration for real-time environments